 The whole process will take around 3 to 4 hours, depending on the size of your cubed pork belly and its fat content.

-For the first part of the process, you need to cook the pork at 225°F on low and indirect heat.
+For the first part of the process, cook the pork at 225°F on low, indirect heat.
 This will render down the fat and infuse a smoky flavor, forming the basis for the burnt ends.

 The second part of cooking will be at a higher temperature of 275°F. This will give the coloring and crisp up the rendered fat.

-Tip: Make sure you cover the belly cubes for the second cooking stage… You don’t want to burn your burnt ends literally!
+Tip: Ensure you cover the belly cubes for the second cooking stage.
+You don’t want to burn your burnt ends literally!

 How to Store Leftovers

-Freeze for up to 1 month to avoid freezer burn and deterioration.
+Store in the freezer for up to 1 month to prevent freezer burn and deterioration.

 More Pork Belly Recipes